joe-conigliaro/opencvd/README.md

 Open Source Chemical Vapour Deposition Reactor Shematics &amp; Control Software

 The aim of this project is to grow diamonds using CVD method.
-The CVD Process in general is quite well documented in many papers, however calculating the dimensions of the chamber (critical) and tuning the chamber (vaccum pressure, amount of gas / flow rates, plasma temperature etc) is where most of the difficulty lies.
+The CVD Process in general is quite well documented in many papers, however calculating the dimensions of the chamber (critical) and tuning the chamber (vacuum pressure, amount of gas / flow rates, plasma temperature etc) is where most of the difficulty lies.

 ## Overview
 #### Reactor Construction
 We will need a to construct a working reactor
-* Vacuume chamber / Pump (staged Mehanical & turbo molecular)
+* Vacuum chamber / Pump (staged Mehanical & turbo molecular)
 * Quarts Viewports
 * Programmable flow regulators (expensive) / Gas Connections / Valves etc
 * Magnetron (inc PSU) & Waveguides